serpro69/ktchn8s/docs/concepts/pxe_boot.md

 ---
 icon: material/console-network-outline
+title: PXE Boot
 ---

-# :material-console-network-outline: PXE boot
+## :material-console-network-outline: PXE boot concepts

+PXE (Preboot Execution Environment) boot lets a computer start up and load an operating system **over a network**, instead of from its hard drive or USB.

 ## What is PXE Boot?

-PXE (Preboot Execution Environment) boot lets a computer start up and load an operating system **over a network**, instead of from its hard drive or USB.

 Think of it like this: